Quantum Algorithms for Structured Prediction: Smooth Optimization

 \subsection{Q-SAGA: A Quantum Algorithm for Optimizing the Smooth Approximation}

-In \Cref{thm:asaga_complexity_1} and \Cref{thm:a-saga-converge-in-value}, we have assumed that the additive error in calculating the partial derivatives is always at most $\theta/3$.
-Using the quantum Gibbs sampler from \Cref{sec:q-gibbs}, we can guarantee such an upper bound only with a non-zero probability of failure.
-As shown in \Cref{thm:quantum-derivatives}, the gradients of the function $\max^{\beta}_{y} r(w)+f_i(y,w)$ can be estimated with additive errors of at most $\theta$ in all partial derivatives appearing in the gradient with a probability of at least $1-\zeta$ in $O\left(\sfrac{D^2\sqrt{|\mathcal{Y}|} \Delta\beta K}{\zeta \theta}\right)$ queries, where $\Delta$ is a bound on the norms of the partial derivatives and $K$ is a bound on the function values.
-We now propose a quantum algorithm, called Q-SAGA, for optimizing the smooth approximation function $f^\beta(w)$ (by combining \Cref{thm:quantum-derivatives} with \Cref{thm:asaga_complexity_1}) and for optimizing the original function $f$ (by combining \Cref{thm:quantum-derivatives} with \Cref{thm:a-saga-converge-in-value}), using a quantum Gibbs sampler.
+In \cref{thm:asaga_complexity_1,thm:a-saga-converge-in-value}, we have assumed that the additive error in calculating the partial derivatives is always at most $\theta/3$.
+Using the quantum Gibbs sampler from \cref{sec:q-gibbs}, we can guarantee such an upper bound only with a non-zero probability of failure.
+As shown in \cref{thm:quantum-derivatives}, the gradients of the function $\max^{\beta}_{y} f_i(y,w)$ can be estimated with additive errors of at most $\theta$ in all partial derivatives appearing in the gradient with a hight probability.
+We now propose a quantum algorithm, called Q-SAGA, for optimizing the smooth approximation function $f^\beta(w)$ (by combining \cref{thm:quantum-derivatives,thm:asaga_complexity_1}) and for optimizing the original function $f$ (by combining \cref{thm:quantum-derivatives,thm:a-saga-converge-in-value}), using a quantum Gibbs sampler.
 Here $\beta$ is a fixed inverse temperature.
 The higher this value is, the more accurate the approximation of $f(w)$ via $f^\beta (w)$ will be.
-This is at the expense of a worse scaling in terms of $\beta$.